hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 That makes a lot of sense, thanks !

 [15:30:52](#9ypliiGyxwbxhr3dG_ar6BAaotyUNEoTwLT6nFCA8N4) <toomasv>:
-Although, I'm not sure if `append` needs to append `o`s to words  Ì†ΩÌ∏ú
+Although, I'm not sure if `append` needs to append `o`s to words  üòú

 [15:32:41](#6UD_t7U-cq5ePMRpWoeEMDmiRP5aZbYw_W4hpdzpiDA) <toomasv>:
 * Although, I'm not sure if `append` needs to append `o`s to words. @rebolek, may be you should rise an issue  :stuck_out_tongue_winking_eye: